Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Quicksilver Sash.png" Align=right width=8% height=8%>

-- 700 Gold
+- 600 Gold
-- Wonderous Item
+- Wondrous Item

 **Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself.
 Once this effect is used it cannot be used again until you finish a long rest.